amirmasoudabdol/Bilbo/docs/studies/selection-variation.md

 ## Results

-We present our results within three main set of figures.

 ## Landscape of *Probability of Finding Significant*

 First, we look at the probability of finding significant results within the predefined hypercube of parameters enlisted above.
 Figure 1 is splited into 4 different figures, each showing results for a simulation study with different number of dependent variables.

 Overall, we see that most lines are overlapping each other.
 This means that our selections for selective reporting variation does not necessarily translate to a meaningful difference in the probability of finding significant results.
 However, the effect of different ɑ-level is visible and meaningful.
 Basically, lowering ɑ-level lowers the chance of finding significant results, as expected.

 Moveover, we can observe the effect of publication bias on our results.
 As one would expect, higher publication bias will lead to higher concentration of significant results in Journal.
-In SAM, higher publication bias encourages Jouranl to reject less non-significant results, therefore, Researcher will discard more non-significant results, see [Journal](/journal-configurations.md)
+In SAM, higher publication bias encourages Jouranl to reject less non-significant results, therefore, Researcher will discard more non-significant results, see [Journal](/journal-configurations.md).

 === "2"